-Substantial Acquisition Rule 2 provides certain exceptions to the restrictions in SAR made from a single shareholder and is the only acquisition within any period of seven days.
+Substantial Acquisition Rule 2 provides certain exceptions to the restrictions in SAR 1.
+In particular, it permits an acquisition which breaches those restrictions if it is made from a single shareholder and is the only acquisition within any period of seven days.